 Once they’ve recognized their predicament, the students are given a list of strategies they can employ to climb out of the “Learning Pit,” like working with a neighboring student.
 “Kids know that that’s a natural state, and it’s normal, and even teachers are in the ‘Learning Pit’ sometimes,” said Hallam.

 Normalizing and addressing difficulties in learning helps make the students comfortable.
 “The humanness of their surroundings was just amazing,” Hallam related.
 “You saw kids running around barefooted—they felt so comfortable.”
 The students felt that the school was their home, and their space to be themselves.

 Hallam’s working relationship with EdD students Strong and Benson reflects the school’s philosophy of collaboration.
 “The lines between professor and student kind of blurred as a result of this experience.
 I see them as much a part of the research process as I am, and I value their opinions and ideas,” said Hallam about Strong and Benson.
 “As co-dissertation chairs, Sterling Hilton and I are collaborating on this research and that feels really good.”

 Strong shared that the experiences with Hallam, Brown, and Benson will leave an enduring impact on her.
 “I think this experience has created lasting bonds between the all of us, not only as educators and researchers interested in understanding collective efficacy and trust to improve school systems, but also as friends and colleagues,” said Strong.
 “I think what this experience has done for me as a school leader is to remind me that our every effort to reach children is worth it, because they are counting on us.”

-to learn more about Stonefields School.
+Watch this video to learn more about Stonefields School.

 Writer: Jake Gulisane